A Figure from the Common Lot

 “Mr. Gremot, have you left your bed?
 May I render you any assistance, sir?”

 Ebrach nudged open the door, the gap filling with light, and with his clean white collar, neat tie, and spotless waistcoat.
 He pushed his face through.
 It was a healthy face, washed free of grime, topped by a peak of oiled hair…and, to Honoré’s wonder, Ebrach had shaved.
 Was this spirit meeting such an occasion for respect?
-Did the dead take umbrage so readily?
+Did the dead so readily take umbrage?
 The lanterns from the parlor marked out a growing portion of the bedroom, throwing Honoré into a wedge of comparative brightness, stinging his eyes.
 Ebrach slipped inside, and closed the door behind him; gradually the light narrowed to a beam.

 “This will do.
 Verbena has laid out Mr. Everard’s trousers on the foot of the bed.
 I suppose you hadn’t noticed.”